electron/i18n/content/current/fr-FR/docs/api/crash-reporter.md

 **Note:** Parameters have limits on the length of the keys and values.
 Key names must be no longer than 39 bytes, and values must be no longer than 20320 bytes.
 Keys with names longer than the maximum will be silently ignored.
 Key values longer than the maximum length will be truncated.

 **Note:** On linux values that are longer than 127 bytes will be chunked into multiple keys, each 127 bytes in length.
-E.g. `addExtraParameter('foo', 'a'.repeat(130))` will result in two chunked keys `foo__1` and `foo__2`, the first will contain the first 127 bytes and the second will contain the remaining 3 bytes.
+Exemple : `addExtraParameter('foo', 'a'.repeat(130))` will result in two chunked keys `foo__1` and `foo__2`, the first will contain the first 127 bytes and the second will contain the remaining 3 bytes.
 On your crash reporting backend you should stitch together keys in this format.

 ### `crashReporter.removeExtraParameter(key)`